davidlohner/Corona_Anleitungen/en/en_Anleitung_Screencast_PowerPoint.md

 :::warning
 Please update your PowerPoint installation to version 2016 to ensure that individual steps of this manual apply to your system.
 You may have to ask your ITB or administrator for help.
 PowerPoint 2016 can be optained from the [KIT Software Shop](https://rzunika.asknet.de) for business purposes.
 :::info
-If you have a **Office 365 subscription**, this guide should also work in the latest versions of PowerPoint.
+If you have an **Office 365 subscription**, this guide should also work in the latest versions of PowerPoint.
 :::